 BRUCE EARNEST JR.

-Since 2006, Bruce has served as Co-Founder and Producing Artistic Director of the International Performing Arts Institute with an internationally renowned collaborative piano, voice, acting, dance, and opera faculty in Germany.
-Bruce, and his wife Darla, started IPAI to build a more student-centric professional training experience.
+Since 2006, Bruce has served as Founder and Producing Artistic Director of the International Performing Arts Institute with an internationally renowned collaborative piano, voice, acting, dance, and opera faculty in Germany.
+Bruce started IPAI to build a more student-centric professional training experience.